 We are governed by our Board of Trustees who are legally responsible for our charity, its activities and management.

-Laura has been a member of the Board since 2015.
-She is Head of Strategic HR Projects at Leeds Beckett University and has extensive experience in public sector organisations in the UK and Ireland.
+She has previously held roles including Head of Strategic HR Projects at Leeds Beckett University and has extensive experience in public sector organisations in the UK and Ireland.
 Her expertise are in employee engagement and relations, change management, wellbeing, talent management and getting the best from and for people.

 She says “I am passionate about the work of The Cellar Trust and I wanted to give my time and expertise to support this work; to make a difference to the lives of other people.”